Trust & Reputation & Due Diligence

 In some regions, broker discovery is driven more by directories, messaging communities, and third-party "verification" pages than by official regulator sites.
 This creates a high leverage point: if a directory page ranks well, it can shape perception.

-• Publish a real Trust Center: policies, compliance approach, evidence-based FAQs.
+• Publish a real Trust Center: Policies, compliance approach, evidence-based FAQs

-• Make onboarding transparent: clear KYC requirements and verification status.
+• Make onboarding transparent: Clear KYC requirements and verification status

-• Make money movement predictable: deposit/withdrawal status tracking and realistic SLAs.
+• Make money movement predictable: Deposit/withdrawal status tracking and realistic SLAs

-• Own your search results: long-form guides, case studies, and product documentation that rank.
+• Own your search results: Long-form guides, case studies, and product documentation that rank

 If you need to respond publicly, keep it factual and calm.
 Example structure: